khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame.md

 |Identifying parts of game that should run|![Game over](/assets/images/personal-python-pygame/GameRun.png)<br><em>Some parts of the game should always run, while others only when the game is active</em>|

 This conclude my attempts at trying to code a space invaders clone using Pygame.
 There is a part 3 where more functionalities are added.
-However, due to time constraints, I will be delving into that.
+However, due to time constraints, I will not be delving into that.
 Stay tuned for more post in other subjects and technologies.

 The original source code can be found here: <a href="https://ehmatthes.github.io/pcc_2e/regular_index/">Python Crash Course, Second Edition</a>